 Frozen strawberries and blueberries are recommended for a thick, creamy texture.
 Using fresh berries will make the smoothie more liquid.

-This smoothie isn’t overly sweet.
-To make it sweeter blend in additional ingredients such as: banana, maple syrup or pitted dates.
+If you prefer a sweeter smoothie, blend in additional ingredients such as: banana, maple syrup or pitted dates.